Nordin-010/OSXModalView/README.md

 dissapear.

 # Problem
-When firing SimpleModal view from my main window, SimpleModal view doesn't slide down from the top of my main window.
+When firing SimpleModal view from my main window, SimpleModal view slides down from the top of my main window.
-But it pops up next to my main window.
-This is not the behaviour I want and is also not a behaviour of normal modal view in MacOS.
-Addionally, when I press on a button in the modal view, nothing happens.
+However, when I press on a button in the modal view, nothing happens.
 So a button press event is not send to my action handler in the code.
+So, if I don't get events, I can do nothing and the app gets stuck in the modal view.

-I hope someone can help me by understanding what's wrong with my approach.
+I hope someone can help me to get UI events dispatching working in the modal view.